Overview

 Depending on the client’s custodial or platform arrangement, certain investment advisory accounts

-may be subject to additional transaction fees, as well as other fees and expenses negotiated between
+than Pershing, clients may be subject to additional brokerage commissions, transaction fees, or other

-If a portion of a client’s account is invested in mutual funds, these funds may incur additional
+If a portion of a client’s account is invested in mutual funds or other pooled investment vehicles, the

-Belle Haven’s management fee.
-Belle Haven does not receive any portion of the fees or expenses
+fee.
+Belle Haven does not receive any portion of the fees or expenses charged by mutual funds or

 D. PREPAYMENT OF MANAGEMENT FEES